Aloyce-inc/.github/profile/README.md

 Interesting in contributing to Aloyce?

 - Reach out and Contact us: executive@aloyce.com
-- For careers at Aloyce, reach out at: careers@aloyce.com
+- For careers at Aloyce, inquire at: careers@aloyce.com

 ---